 Laura M. Sinarsis a Partner with Robbins Schwartz, in Chicago, where she focuses on education law, special education, and student rights.
 Sinars is a member of both the Illinois and National Councils of School Attorneys and has been named and Illinois Super Lawyer.
 Sinars received her B.A. the University of Notre Dame and her J.D. from the University of Notre Dame Law School.

-Gregory T. Smith is a Partner at Elrod Friedman LLP, in Chicago, where he focuses his practice on local government, real estate, and economic development.
-Mr. Smith received his B.S. with honors from DePaul University and his J.D. from Chicago-Kent College of Law.
+Gregory T. Smith is a Partner at Elrod Friedman LLP in Chicago, where he concentrates his practice in economic development, local government, and real estate.
+He is a member of the Illinois Municipal League’s Home Rule Attorneys Committee, the Illinois State Bar Association’s Local Government Law Section Council, and the Illinois Local Government Lawyers Association.
+Mr. Smith received his BS from DePaul University and his JD from the Chicago-Kent College of Law.

 Allen Wall is a Partner with Klein, Thorpe & Jenkins, Ltd., in Chicago, where he concentrates his practice in the areas of general litigation and municipal, library, and school law.
 Previously, Mr. Wall was a Senior Assistant General Counsel for the Chicago Board of Education.
 He received his B.A. magna cum laude from Williams College, his Masters from Duke University, his Masters and his Ph.D. from Northwestern University, and his J.D. from the University of North Carolina — Chapel Hill School of Law.